+6.5.4.
 All Fees owing to Registry Operator shall become immediately due and payable.

-8.5.5 In the event of termination of this Agreement, the following shall survive: Sections 4.5, 5.3, 5.4, 5.6, 7, 8, 9, 10 11, 13 and 14 of this Agreement.
+6.5.5.
+The following sections shall survive the termination of this Agreement: Sections 2.5, 3.3, 3.4, 3.6, 6, 6, 7, 8, 9, 11 and 12 of this Agreement.

-Confidential Information and Intellectual Property Use of Confidential Information.
+7. Confidential Information and Intellectual Property

+7.1.
+Use of Confidential Information.
 During the Term of this Agreement, each Party (the "Disclosing Party") may disclose its Confidential Information to the other Party (the "Receiving Party").
-Each party's use and disclosure of the Confidential Information of the other Party shall be subject to the following terms and conditions:
+Each party's use and disclosure of the Confidential Information of the other Party shall be subject to the following terms and conditions.

-9.1.The Receiving Party shall treat as strictly confidential, and use all reasonable efforts to preserve the secrecy and confidentiality of, all Confidential Information of the Disclosing Party, including implementing reasonable physical security measures and operating procedures.
+7.1.1.
+The Receiving Party shall treat as strictly confidential (and use all reasonable efforts to preserve the secrecy and confidentiality of) all Confidential Information of the Disclosing Party, including implementing reasonable physical security measures and operating procedures.

+7.1.2.
 The Receiving Party agrees that it will use any Confidential Information of the Disclosing Party solely for the purpose of exercising its right or performing its obligations under this Agreement and for no other purposes whatsoever.